When employers are asked which resume skills are the most important, the majority answer “critical thinking skills”.

 Critical thinking isn’t just about logic and reasoning – it also requires creativity.

 Sometimes the most unexpected solution can be the most effective.
-This kind of problem solving requires creative, outside the box type of thinking.
+This kind of problem solving skill requires creative, outside the box type of thinking.

 An example of using creativity at work is to brainstorm with colleagues in an attempt to come up with new ideas or solutions to a problem.
 Or you can use creativity to look at a problem from a different perspective or angle.